DeepTrackAI/DeepTrack2/README.md

 The notebooks can be read in any order, but we provide a suggested order to introduce new concepts more naturally.
 This order is as follows:

-1. [deeptrack_introduction_tutorial](tutorials/deeptrack_introduction_tutorial.ipynb) Gives an overview of how to use DeepTrack 2.0.
+1. [deeptrack_introduction_tutorial](tutorials/deeptrack_introduction_tutorial.ipynb) gives an overview of how to use DeepTrack 2.0.
-2. [tracking_particle_cnn_tutorial](tutorials/tracking_particle_cnn_tutorial.ipynb) Demonstrates how to track a point particle with a convolutional neural network (CNN) using DeepTrack 2.0.
+2. [tracking_particle_cnn_tutorial](tutorials/tracking_particle_cnn_tutorial.ipynb) demonstrates how to track a point particle with a convolutional neural network (CNN) using DeepTrack 2.0.
-3. [tracking_multiple_particles_unet_tutorial](tutorials/tracking_multiple_particles_unet_tutorial.ipynb) Demonstrates how to track multiple particles using a U-net with DeepTrack 2.0.
+3. [tracking_multiple_particles_unet_tutorial](tutorials/tracking_multiple_particles_unet_tutorial.ipynb) demonstrates how to track multiple particles using a U-net with DeepTrack 2.0.
-4. [characterizing_aberrations_tutorial](tutorials/characterizing_aberrations_tutorial.ipynb) Demonstrates add and characterize aberrations of an optical device.
+4. [characterizing_aberrations_tutorial](tutorials/characterizing_aberrations_tutorial.ipynb) demonstrates add and characterize aberrations of an optical device.
-5. [distinguishing_particles_in_brightfield_tutorial](tutorials/distinguishing_particles_in_brightfield_tutorial.ipynb) Demonstrates how to use a U-net to track and distinguish particles of different sizes in brightfield microscopy.
+5. [distinguishing_particles_in_brightfield_tutorial](tutorials/distinguishing_particles_in_brightfield_tutorial.ipynb) demonstrates how to use a U-net to track and distinguish particles of different sizes in brightfield microscopy.
-6. [analyzing_video_tutorial](tutorials/tracking_video_tutorial.ipynb) Demonstrates how to create videos and how to train a network to analyze them.
+6. [analyzing_video_tutorial](tutorials/tracking_video_tutorial.ipynb) demonstrates how to create videos and how to train a network to analyze them.

 ### Examples